vEnhance/1802/src/preface.typ

 == [TEXT] Topics covered

-Here is a brief overview of what happens in these parts
+Here is a brief overview of what happens in these parts.

 / Alfa and Bravo: This part is dedicated to *linear algebra* (vectors and matrices).
   This is intentional, because some working knowledge of linear algebra is important.